 After the final pitches are discussed on Saturday afternoon, all editors and agents will select one or two participants to receive a Best Pitch certificate, to be awarded at the ceremony that concludes the conference.

-3. Query Letter Critiques (submission deadline for virtual participants: April 27) – $100 apiece, up to two
+3. Query Letter Critiques (submission deadline for virtual participants: November 2) – $100 apiece, up to two meetings

 Writing a great manuscript is only part of the challenge on the road to traditional publication.
 You also need to write a